korenmiklos/talks/PITCHME.md

 -----------------
 discuss roles and responsibilities with new hires, set up check-in meetings for the first six months, and match new hires with a peer buddy

+---
+# Questions
+- business vs other students
+- weekends
+- docs or Dropbox or o or one drive
+- Podio for student helpdesk